Vi45en/Noodle/README.md

 ## Configuring the application

-1. Open the server.js file and change the api key for the visual recognition service.
+1. Create a file with the following content and save it as .env.

 ```
-iam_apikey: 'API-KEY'
+API_KEY='YOUR-API-KEY'
 ```

 ## Running locally